 Mary, Queen of Scots, used Craigmillar often including in 1563, and fled here in 1566 after the murder of David Rizzio by, among others, her second husband Henry Stewart, Lord Darnley.
 It was also here that James Stewart, Earl of Moray, James Hepburn, Earl of Bothwell, William Maitland of Lethington and others plotted Darnley’s murder.
 Sir Simon Preston, mentioned above, was originally loyal to Mary, but later became her jailer, after which she was imprisoned in Lochleven Castle.
 Mary’s son, James VI, stayed here in 1589.

 In 1660 Sir John Gilmour, who was later President of the College of Justice, bought Craigmillar, confirmed in a ratification of 1661, and had the old stronghold altered into a comfortable residence, reconstructing the range on the west side of the courtyard.
 Sir Alexander Gilmour of Craigmillar is on record in the 1690s and 1700s.
 The former chapel was used as a burial aisle by the family, and in 1789 the west range and chapel appear still to have been roofed.
 The Gilmours abandoned the castle for The Inch, and the building was left as a romantic ruin.

 A block to the west of the courtyard entrance, now housing the toilets, was used as a Presbyterian church in the 17th century.
 The castle was consolidated for the a visit by Queen Victoria in 1886.
 The castle was still held by the Gilmours when given into the care of the State in 1946 and is managed by HES.

 A walled-up skeleton, standing upright, was found in one of the vaults in 1813.

 One story is that the unexplained smell of lavender has been repeatedly noticed in the great hall and that this is evidence of some supernatural activity.
 There are also stories of a ‘Green Lady’ haunting the vicinity, said by some to be the bogle of Mary, Queen of Scots.

-The castle was used as a location in the 1997 BBC TV series Ivanhoe, and in the third series of Outlander, speculation being that is being used as Ardsmuir Prison.
+The castle was used as a location in the 1997 BBC TV series Ivanhoe, and in the third series of Outlander, being used as Ardsmuir Prison.
+The castle was also used as a location in the Netflix movie Outlaw King, about Robert the Bruce.